Private James Alexander Arnell

-Spencer Aitken came to Calgary from Lethbridge to attend Mount Royal College in 1937/1938, joining the hockey and rugby teams as well as serving as art editor of the 1937/1938 Chinook Yearbook.
-The yearbook congratulated him on being “outstanding in College sports” and noted that Aitken made many friends at Mount Royal.
-Pilot Officer Aitken joined Unit 403 Squadron of the Royal Canadian Air Force, was killed on March 8, 1942 and is buried in the Runnymede Memorial Cemetery in the United Kingdom.
+Spencer Aitken came to Calgary from Lethbridge to attend Mount Royal College in 1937/38, joining the hockey and rugby teams as well as serving as art editor of the 1937/38 Chinook Yearbook.
+The yearbook congratulated him on being “outstanding in College sports”, and noted that Aitken made many friends at Mount Royal.
+Always wanting to be a pilot, Aitken joined Unit 403 Squadron of the Royal Canadian Air Force.
+He was killed on March 8, 1942 when his Spitfire plane went missing over enemy territory.
+He is buried in the Runnymede Memorial Cemetery in the United Kingdom.

 Pilot Officer Arthur Beverly Polley

 Died June 11, 1942